Embrace IR35! Still go Limited to enjoy the other benefits.

 In simple terms, the way you provide your services and the working conditions with your client determines whether IR35 calculation rules need to be applied.
 If you perform services in a manner that can be characterised as “similar to an employee” the gross income received is taxed upon you and calculated using the steps set out in the IR35 legislation.

 These rules are applied to income from individual contracts rather than you as an individual.
 It’s not right to say you are inside IR35 or outside, you can be both in the same tax year.

-Please see our FAQ’s on IR35 to explain the legislation in more detail
+Please see our IR35 guidance written by our specialist IR35 accountants to explain the IR35 legislation in more detail.

-Your contract is inside IR35 – what next?
+Your contract is inside IR35 legislation – what next?

-It’s generally more financially and tax efficient to work inside IR35 than go through an Umbrella company, so why not embrace IR35!
+It’s generally more financially and tax-efficient to work inside IR35 rules than go through an Umbrella company, so why not embrace IR35!

 Let’s consider 5 simple reasons:

-- You can still claim all the expenses you can claim as an Umbrella employee inside IR35 but also more often than not claim additional expenses as an employee of your own company because you are not restricted by the Umbrella’s general expenses policy.
-IR35 also affords you the additional 5% deduction from income to cover the admin expenses incurred in running a Limited company.
+- You can still claim all the business expenses you can claim as an Umbrella employee inside IR35 regulations but also more often than not claim additional business expenses as an employee of your own company because you are not restricted by the Umbrella’s general business expenses policy.
+IR35 rules also afford you the additional 5% deduction from income to cover the admin expenses incurred in running a Limited company.
 You don’t get that with Umbrella companies.

 - Benefit from the Flat Rate VAT Scheme